-1. Full-certification of Cal-GETC results in acceptance as completion of all lower division general education requirements.
-Note: Cal-GETC implemented fall 2025 inline with CCN Phase I course enrollment.

-2. No Cal-GETC certification: Individual courses with CCN Descriptors will be applied to the appropriate General Education Area based on CCC system-level approval of Cal-GETC areas.

-3. No Cal-GETC certification: Courses that are not developed through the CCN process are based on institutional level course-to-course articulation, or are evaluated by the receiving institution to identify how to best serve the student.
+- 1. Full-certification of Cal-GETC results in acceptance as completion of all lower division general education requirements.
+Note: Cal-GETC implemented fall 2025 in line with CCN Phase I course enrollment. - 2.
+For students without Cal-GETC certification: Individual courses with CCN Descriptors will be applied to the appropriate General Education Area based on Cal-GETC area approval for the CCN Descriptor. - 3.
+No Cal-GETC certification: Courses that are not developed through the CCN process are based on institutional level course-to-course articulation or are evaluated by the receiving institution to identify how to best serve the student.
 This includes courses taken at institutions outside of California, courses taken before implementation of CCN, etc.

-Receiving institutions may apply a course to a different GE area for which the course satisfies upon transcript evaluation if the change benefits the student and
+Receiving institutions may apply a course to a different GE area for which the course satisfies upon transcript evaluation if the change benefits the student and aligns with Cal-GETC standards (for example: US History to humanities or social science if approved in both of those Cal-GETC areas).